rwightman/efficientdet-pytorch/README.md

 ## Updates

+### 2022-01-06
+* New `efficientnetv2_ds` weights 50.1 mAP @ 1024x0124, using AGC clipping.
+Memory use comparable to D3, speed faster than D4.
+Smaller than optimal training batch size so can probably do better...

 ### 2021-11-30
 * Update `efficientnetv2_dt` weights to a new set, 46.1 mAP @ 768x768, 47.0 mAP @ 896x896 using AGC clipping.
 * Add AGC (Adaptive Gradient Clipping support via `timm`).
 Idea from (`High-Performance Large-Scale Image Recognition Without Normalization` - https://arxiv.org/abs/2102.06171)